 We can see developers adding communication functionality to their mobile games.
 This is especially common in the Asian mobile gaming segment (for example, the already mentioned Genshin Impact has a cooperative mode in addition to player chats and events in which users can participate together with other players).

 However, the Western mobile gaming market is not lagging behind: Call of Duty: Mobile added rooms for partying and Roblox, where players can enjoy the show.

 However, the reason for adding these features is the need for greater player satisfaction and the possibility of monetization.
 Because these rooms are often a place to show off your avatar, skins, and gear; also, it's a great way to improve user retention.

 5G helps mobile gaming grow

 5G will help consolidate the growth of mobile games.
-Newzoo reports that 43% of active smartphones will be 5G-ready by 2023.
+Newzoo reports that 43% of active smartphones will be 5G-ready by the end of 2023.

 Among the many benefits of 5G for mobile gaming are lower latency, more capacity for a richer multiplayer experience, and more streaming capabilities for cloud-based mobile games.
 The simplicity and appeal of better gameplay will greatly boost the industry.

 The high speed of mobile Internet will also affect the development of mobile advertising and mobile games.